moonwell-fi/moonwell-contracts-v2/docs/GUIDELINES.md

 6. Public functions should have NatSpec documentation, including: a notice briefly describing the purpose, what the parameters are, and what the return value is.
-7. Unchecked arithmetic blocks should contain comments explaining why overflow is guaranteed not to happen.
+7. Unchecked arithmetic blocks should contain comments explaining why under or over flows are guaranteed not to happen.
 If the reason is immediately apparent from the line above the unchecked block, the comment may be omitted.
 8. Revert messages should be clear and concise and include dynamic data where appropriate.